 You will be able to work more efficiently with an estate planning attorney if you take some time to plan ahead for your first meeting.
 Collecting documents and making a list of assets and liabilities is critical.
 One reason that it makes sense to work on estate planning concurrently with divorce planning is that both processes require many of the same documents, allowing you go through the tedious process of collecting documents only once rather than twice.
 In addition to collecting your documents, make sure that you think about exactly what you are hoping to accomplish.
 Are you concerned with protecting children or other potential beneficiaries?
 Do you anticipate dissension in the family over the decisions you are planning to make?
 Are there potential future events that require contingency planning or periodic review of your plan?

 Your attorney will not only help you prepare a current plan, but will also help you update your plan on a regular basis.
 A major mistake many people make is to create a plan and then give it no more thought while circumstances in their life continue to change.
 Make sure to review your plan with your attorney every couple of years, or immediately after any significant life event, such as a birth, a death, a divorce, or a marriage.

-Contact us to find out more about how the attorneys at Weinberger Divorce & Family Law Group can help you with your estate planning needs, including wills and testaments, trusts, powers of attorney, asset protection devices and more.
+Contact us to find out more about how the attorneys at Weinberger Divorce & Family Law Group, LLC can help you with your estate planning needs, including wills and testaments, trusts, powers of attorney, asset protection devices and more.